SHIMA0111/Marquetry/README.md

 this like the algorithm of the auto-gradient and so.
 If you want to know about this framework deeply, I suggest to visit the **dezero** repository.

-I respect the author because his books are very curiously and easy to understandable.
+I respect the author and his books are very curiously and easy to understandable.
 If you want to start journey for deep learning world, I suggest to read [his books](https://www.oreilly.co.jp/books/9784873117584/).